-It’s why print publishers are moving digital, it’s why online publishers had to get creative after display ad prices dropped, and now it’s why even SSPs are courting advertisers.
+It’s why print publishers are moving digital, online publishers had to get creative after display ad prices dropped (enter branded content studios), and now SSPs are courting advertisers.

 “Brands are the belles of the ball,” writes Seb Joseph at Digiday.
 “Ever since header bidding made a single impression available through multiple exchanges, SSPs are no longer exclusively in the business of trying to wring the most money from every impression for publishers.
 Now, they’re trying to run a two-sided marketplace where the most successful SSPs are the ones buyers trust enough to spend more of their money with them over their rivals.”

-In other words, SSPs are no longer ‘just another’ programmatic player: they offer bid transparency that brands are typically unable to glean through DSPs alone.
+In other words, SSPs are no longer ‘just another’ programmatic player: They offer bid transparency that brands are typically unable to glean through DSPs alone.

-“In the ad tech supply chain, supply-side platforms (SSPs) have traditionally served as a proxy for the publisher, helping manage ad network yield and real-time bidding as a true partner to publishers,” writes Schenck.
-“However, amid recent market changes such as consolidation, commoditization and pressure to grow, SSPs have started looking more like something else entirely: exchanges that are driven by buy-side requirements.
+“In the ad tech supply chain, supply-side platforms (SSPs) have traditionally served as a proxy for the publisher, helping manage ad network yield and real-time bidding (RTB) as a true partner to publishers,” writes Schenck.
+“However, amid recent market changes such as consolidation, commoditization and pressure to grow, SSPs have started looking more like something else entirely: Exchanges that are driven by buy-side requirements.
 They have been leaning into demand-side needs at the risk of abandoning their core publisher clients in the process.”

-Now, according to Schenck, many SSPs have created new tools focused on buyers, giving DSPs the ability to buy inventory on SSPs more easily in the name of more efficient real-time bidding pipelines.
+Now, according to Schenck from Meredith, many SSPs have created new tools focused on buyers, allowing DSPs to buy inventory on SSPs more easily in the name of more efficient real-time bidding pipelines.